 The Institute is now poised to dramatically scale up its operations and impact.
 These operations include delivering premier in-person and online trainings for high school teachers, providing unparalleled teaching support and coaching, and creating genuine and sustained partnerships with individual teachers who are successfully bringing the case method—and the case-based curriculum on the history of American democracy—to their students across diverse school settings.
 In the coming years, we aim to partner with at least 10,000 teachers, creating a network of social studies educators with the capacity to reach millions of young people.
 Ultimately, the Institute aims to strengthen American education and democracy, making a profound and lasting impact on the next generation.
 Please find more information on our website.

 Position Summary & Qualifications

-This role would be the ideal fit for someone with a background in data processing and analysis who is excited about applying these skills in a mission-driven organization dedicated to transforming high school teaching, enhancing student engagement and outcomes, and strengthening the democratic foundation of our country.
+This position is an exciting opportunity for someone with superb communication skills who is passionate about working in a mission-driven organization dedicated to transforming high school teaching, enhancing student engagement and outcomes, and strengthening the democratic foundation of the country.